Niel de Beaudrap

 I am interested in quantum computation, and its relationship to theoretical computer science generally.
 In particular, I am interested in quantum technologies, quantum constraint satisfaction problems, relationships and analogies between quantum computation and counting complexity, and analogies between quantum information and classical information in general.
 My background is primarily in computer science and combinatorics, but I also have a degree in physics, and consider it important to consider clear relationships between ideas in quantum information theory on the one hand, and foundational or conventional physics on the other.

+Here is a selection of my publications, up to the point that I left Oxford.
 I have simply collected the following links and abstracts from the arXiv.
 If you want further bibliographic information (e.g., because you are curious which of them have been published in peer-reviewed venues), you can use other resources, such as Google Scholar.

 Pauli Fusion: a computational model to realise quantum transformations from ZX terms